seborama/fuego/README.md

 ### Entry

 `Entry` is inspired by `hamt.Entry`.
-This is an elegant solution from [Yota Toyama](https://github.com/raviqqe): the type can be anything so long as it respects the simple behaviour of `hamt.Entry`.
+This is an elegant solution from [Yota Toyama](https://github.com/raviqqe): the type can be anything so long as it respects the simple behaviour of the`Entry` interface.
 This provides an abstraction of types yet with known behaviour:

 - Hash(): identifies an Entry Uniquely.
 - Equal(): defines equality for a type of `Entry`. `Equal()` is expected to be based on `Hash()`.